Sunday, 8 July 2018

 It was downhill all the way, and we could just imagine what it must be like to live here in winter, with the sun barely rising all day above the high ground to the south.

 To our surprise, both bars that we had seen last night were closed, and the only thing open was a boulangerie, where we hopefully bought four pastries and some bread.

 I asked for a demi-ficelle (a ficelle being a sort of small, thin baguette), but the lad behind the counter said they did not sell ficelles in halves, so we got a demi-baguette instead.

-Thoroughly disgusted with the amenities of this town, we marched off, but took a wrong turn, which was lucky, as we came across another bar, and this one was open, its lime-green metal chairs and stripey tables set out on a corner in the sunshine.
+Thoroughly disgusted with the amenities of the town, we marched off, but took a wrong turn, which was lucky, as we came across another bar, and this one was open, its lime-green metal chairs and stripy tables set out on a corner in the sunshine.

-The sweet, motherly barwoman brought us large coffees and a jug of hot milk, and we set about the serious business of breakfast.
+The sweet-faced, motherly barwoman brought us large coffees and a jug of hot milk, and we set about the serious business of breakfast.

-We ate the half-baguette with butter and boiled eggs from the hotel in Moulins, plus salt from the Belgian café.
+We ate the half-baguette with the butter and boiled eggs saved from the hotel in Moulins, plus the salt from the Belgian café.

 Seeing what we were doing, our hostess brought us a dish of her own jam, made from apricots and red currants out of her garden.
 In consequence we kept most of the pastries for later in the day.

 By this time we were in much better spirits, but we managed to take another wrong road (there are four confusingly parallel roads leading out of the place), and ended up back at the bar, where our benefactress pointed us up through a lane to the edge of the ruined château.
 After that we had no further trouble.

 An hour’s stroll through an agricultural paradise brought us to the village of Franchesse, which occupied a slight ridge.